WNBL (FM): Kiss 107, rhythmic oldies, '80s hits

 The "Jam'n" branding and format gave way to a more mainstream Top 40 format as "Kiss 107" in December 1998.
 In 1999, Clear Channel Communications (now iHeartMedia) bought the station.
 On April 30, 1999, Clear Channel moved "Kiss" down the dial to 106.7, which changed its call sign from WYSY to WKGS.
-107.3 briefly stunted as "Big Cow Country," then flipped to Rhythmic oldies on May 7, 1999 as "Jammin' Oldies," later modified to "Cool 107" under the new call sign WLCL, which took effect July 9, 1999.
+107.3 briefly stunting as "Big Cow Country", then flipped to rhythmic oldies on May 7, 1999, as "Jammin' Oldies", later modified to "Cool 107" under the new call sign WLCL, which took effect July 9, 1999.

-In February 2000, WLCL changed format to 80s Hits as "Channel 107.3."
+In February 2000, WLCL changed format to 1980s' hits as "Channel 107.3".
 On September 3, 2001, WLCL began stunting with an all-ABBA format, returning the following week to rhythmic oldies.
-At the same time, Clear Channel was preparing to relocate the 107.3 facility to South Bristol as part of an upgrade to sister station WNVE on 95.1, which was changing city of license from South Bristol to Honeoye Falls in order to move its transmitter to Baker Hill, closer to Rochester.
-In January 2002, WLCL relocated its transmitter to the Bristol Mountain site built in 1948 for the Rural Radio Network and formerly used by WNVE.
+At the same time, Clear Channel was preparing to relocate the 107.3 facility to South Bristol as part of an upgrade to sister station WNVE on 95.1, which was changing city of license from South Bristol to Honeoye Falls to move its transmitter to Baker Hill, closer to Rochester.
+In January 2002, WLCL relocated its transmitter to the Bristol Mountain site built in 1948, for the Rural Radio Network and formerly used by WNVE.
 As a class A station from Bristol Mountain, WLCL's new signal in the Rochester market was relatively weak, though the station was well heard in most of the western Finger Lakes region.

 The Fox and The Nerve

-In December 2002, WLCL dropped the rhythmic oldies format and began stunting with Christmas music as "Rudolph Radio," then with two days of country music.
-On December 26, 2002, WLCL changed format to Classic rock as "107.3 the Fox," taking new call letters WFXF on March 28, 2003.
+In December 2002, WLCL dropped the rhythmic oldies format and began stunting with Christmas music as "Rudolph Radio", then with two days of country music.
+On December 26, 2002, WLCL changed format to classic rock as "107.3 the Fox", taking new call sign WFXF on March 28, 2003.

 On July 4, 2004, Clear Channel swapped formats and call letters between 95.1 and 107.3, sending classic rock WFXF to the stronger 95.1 signal and moving the WNVE call sign and "Nerve" modern rock format to the weaker 107.3 facility.
 The move followed Clear Channel's corporate decision to remove Howard Stern from its airwaves, which left WNVE without its main ratings draw.